CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 [Proposed Solution]: #proposed-solution

 Automated Recurring Generation:
 To increase the benefit and quality of synthetic data to the user, data that is current, or for future use, needs to be generated on a more regular basis.
-The proposed plan is weekly and quarterly.
+The proposed plan is quarterly.

-  - Weekly - Synthetic data will be generated with a set batch size using the master branch of the Synthea codebase in a hosted cloud instance, along with the Synthea end-state properties file from the most recent generated batch, which is hosted in AWS S3.
+  - Weekly - Synthetic data will be generated with a set batch size using the up-to-date master branch of the Synthea codebase in a hosted cloud instance, along with the Synthea end-state properties file from the most recent generated batch, which is hosted in AWS S3.
 The end-state properties file is critical for making sure the next batch of Synthea data will not overlap with released Synthea data.

-  - Quarterly - The main difference in the process of generating Synthea data each quarter will be using the most recent version of the master branch of the Synthea codebase.
-This should introduce contrast in beneficiary and claim data properites between quarterly and weekly generated data, as Mitre regularly makes changes to the output of Synthea data generated over time.

-  - Future Claim Data - For both quarterly and weekly, a batch of similar size for claim data with a future date will also be generated in a similar fashion.
+  - Future Claim Data - A batch of similar size for claim data with a future date will also be generated in a similar fashion.

   - Special data parameters of interest: One parameter, which has not changed in previous releases of Synthea is Part D Event ID (PDE ID).
 Despite monotonically increasing other parameters i.e. bene ID, claim group ID, the value of PDE ID will not need to change on a regular basis, unless there is a specific customer use case presented.
 Other parameters of interest, are in the end-state properties, and Synthea.properties files i.e. claim id, claim group id starts, etc, which do change, and can cause collisions.